 Menstrual Hygiene Day is recognized around the world annually on May 28, but at Saalt, every day is Menstrual Hygiene Day.
 The goal of MHD is to raise awareness and break down stigmas surrounding Menstrual Health Management (MHM).
 Saalt seeks out and supports partners around the globe who work tirelessly to educate communities about MHM and provide tools for all who menstruate to do so with dignity.
 To celebrate this Menstrual Hygiene Day 2020, we wanted to share some of the current projects we're working on together with our impact partners to break down stigmas and fight inequality.

 DROTY Uganda is on a mission to improve menstrual hygiene among disadvantaged, school-aged youth in rural communities.
 Their large-scale events and community activism help to eliminate the stigma around menstruation, educate about reproductive health, promote student empowerment, and encourage young girls to stay in school.
-Since 2018, Saalt has supported DROTY's mission by donating hundreds of cups and funding the building of three VIP latrines at primary schools in the Kyotera region of Uganda in 2019.
+Since 2018, Saalt has supported DROTY's mission by donating hundreds of menstrual cups and funding the building of three VIP latrines at primary schools in the Kyotera region of Uganda in 2019.

 To raise funds to build additional latrines and share their mission, DROTY holds an annual fun run in correlation with International Women's Day in March.
 The event draws thousands of community participants who learn about menstruation and MHM through the loudspeakers while groups of students teach classes on sewing reusable pads among event performances and festivities.
 At Saalt, we love how the Fun Run events don't shy away from the sometimes hushed discussion surrounding menstruation, but instead, encourage open discussion as part of the main event.
 This year Saalt was pleased to sponsor a portion of the Fun Run, attended by nearly 3,000 participants!